Walking Between Worlds -1

 Route Map

 Can we ever stop for a moment?
 No!
-Time is always turning (until we die).
+Time will always turn until we die.
 Is there ever complete quietness in life?
 No!
-Although, maybe we can quieten.
+But maybe we can quieten.
 Can we slow down?
 Well, walking is a good start.
 It leaves almost no trace and makes little noise.
 It allows time for thoughts to blow in, and for your footsteps to drown them out again.

 The Parish Church of Pilrig St Paul’s at the corner of Leith Walk and Pilrig Street, close by the old border of Leith and Edinburgh, Scotland

-On this particular Sunday, we walked between the worlds of Leith and Edinburgh, connecting with the past by celebrating the ancient Deity of Boundaries held on the last day of the Roman year, where citizens traditionally processed around their land for continued peace and stable borders – something I sincerely advocate at this time of disagreement and instability over nationhood.
+Here, we walk between the worlds of Leith and Edinburgh, connecting with the past by celebrating the ancient Deity of Boundaries (held on the last day of the Roman year) where citizens traditionally process around their land and promote continued peace and stable borders – something I sincerely advocate at this time of disagreement and instability over nationhood.

-Most of the group who joined me for the walk, Edinburgh, Scotland
+Most of the group who joined me for the walk in Edinburgh, Scotland

-Before we set off, we remembered the 1920 merging with Edinburgh which, ‘despite a plebiscite in which the people of Leith voted 26,810 to 4,340 against the merger’ (Wikipedia, Leith) resulting in division and the loss of political identity.
-This walk was, of course, taking place shortly after the initiation of à further detachment, this time of the UK from the rest of Europe which was initiated by many of those who, contrariwise, oppose the separation of Scotland and England.
+Before we set off, we remember the 1920 merging between Leith and Edinburgh which, ‘despite a plebiscite in which the people of Leith voted 26,810 to 4,340 against the merger’ (Wikipedia, Leith) resulted in division and the loss of political identity.
+This walk initially took place shortly after the initiation of a further detachment, this time of the UK from the rest of Europe, which was initiated by many of those who oppose the separation of Scotland and England.

 Unequivocal reminders of our mortality, North Leith Burial Ground, Edinburgh, Scotland

-We took a minute to remember, or dedicate this walk to, someone we know, because the second aspect of Walking Between Worlds was the acknowledgment that we are all, always, stepping on a tightrope between life and death, never knowing when it will happen.
+Take a minute to remember, or dedicate this walk to someone you know, because the second aspect of Walking Between Worlds is the acknowledgment that we are all, always, stepping on a tightrope between life and death, never knowing when it will happen.

-The group knew that we would be visiting the graves of notable women in Rosebank Cemetery, North Leith Burial Ground and South Leith Parish Church.
-I have a special interest in the lives of women who are often forgotten or overlooked, and I wanted to focus on those who were connected to this area.
+We will be visiting the graves of notable women in Rosebank Cemetery, North Leith Burial Ground and South Leith Parish Church.
+I have a special interest in the lives of women who are often forgotten or overlooked, and I want to focus on those who are connected to this area.

 Pilrig Park Community Woodland

-We made our way past Pilrig Park.
-The community woodland was planted by the Friends of Pilrig Park (and supported by Fields in Trust) when I had my allotment there and the kids were wee.
+We make our way past Pilrig Park.
+The community woodland was planted by the Friends of Pilrig Park (and supported by Fields in Trust) way back when I had my allotment there and my kids were wee.
 Years later it is thriving – a lovely spot for hiding and playing in, whether you are human, animal or bird.

-The flag I saw on my rekkie – the Leith pennant
+The flag I saw on my walk rekkie – the Leith pennant

-The one which was actually flying on the walk – I am told it represent Space Cadets
+Another one which flies here sometimes – I am told it represent Space Cadets

 Sculptures in a front garden on Pilrig Street, Edinburgh

 At #86 there are metal sculptures worth admiring in the front garden.
-A gateway (perhaps it is between worlds) and a panel the shape of a large gravestone with leaf motifs in relief are my favourites.
-I could not identify the sculptor, so took this opportunity to share with the group that I had been at a talk the previous day by Fi Bailey, an Edinburgh artist, and on listening to her I realised that what I am looking for is private information which those who are dead or behind closed doors cannot or do not want to give me.
-I chose to focus, on what exists before my eyes.
+A gateway (perhaps it is between worlds), and a panel that is the shape of a large gravestone with leaf motifs in relief, are my favourites.
+I cannot identify the sculptor, and take this opportunity to share that Fi Bailey, an Edinburgh artist, draws our attention to what may be private information which those who are dead or behind closed doors cannot or do not want to disclose.
+Let’ us focus, then, on what exists before our eyes.

 Tip: In the interests of mindfulness and memory, when or if you see something which interests you as you are walking, say it to yourself three times for later.
-You may forget, but that doesn’t mean you didn’t see it and that traces of it aren’t going to stay with you, ready to pop up another time.
+You may still forget, but that doesn’t mean you didn’t see it and that traces of it aren’t going to stay with you, ready to pop up in another moment.

 Rosebank Cemetery